texbarnes/advanced-express-practice/README.md

 * Add body parser middleware to express

 ### Create express routes to get all things
-* Add a .get() route for /contact, /vehicles, /comments, /products
+* Add a .get() route for /contacts, /vehicles, /comments, /products
 * response.json() the appropriate array

 ### Create express routes to get one thing
-* Add a .get() route for /contact, /vehicles, /comments, /products
+* Add a .get() route for /contacts, /vehicles, /comments, /products
 * add a path variable for id
 * use the id to .find() the item from the appropriate array
 * response.json() the item found

 ### Create express routes to create one thing
-* Add a .post() route for /contact, /vehicles, /comments, /products
+* Add a .post() route for /contacts, /vehicles, /comments, /products
 * Add the information from the body to the appropriate array

 At this point, the web page should operate in the same manner as the redux fetch practice

 # Part 2 - Routes
+* Organize the routes for /contacts, /vehicles, /comments, /products

+# Part 3 - Controllers
+* Organize the code in the routes into controllers

+# Part 4 - Database
+* Create the mongoose models for Contact, Vehicle, Comment Product
+* Change the code in the controllers to use the Models

-# Part 3 - Client
+# Part 5 - Client

 ## Redux